anietieasuquo/one-line-story/README.md

 ## Note
 - The frontend app will run on port `5173` by default.
 While the backend server will run on port `8080`.
 - If the backend app is restarted all data will be lost.
 This is because the data is stored in memory and not persisted to a database.
-- If `yarn` fails on your environment, `npm` can be used instead, and is tried by the run script.
+- If `yarn` fails on your environment, `npm` can be used instead, and is used by the run script.
 - The frontend app will automatically refresh when changes are made to the code.
 However, the backend app will need to be restarted manually.
 - The username required to use the app is only for the purpose of identifying players.
-- It's important to note that like any engineering task, there are many ways to implement this game.
 - A player is not allowed to submit consecutive lines.
 This is to prevent spam, and also to allow other players to participate.
-Don't read too much into it, it's just house rules and should be checked with a product/project manager in a real-world scenario.
+- It's important to note that like any engineering task, there are many ways to implement this game.
 - Most design decisions were made in the interest of time.

 ## Room for improvement